lichtner/notorm_connection/readme.txt

 6. Now you can delete libs/Nette/Database directory ;-)

-For more information see source code or NotORM and Nette framework documentation.
+For more information see NotORM and Nette framework documentation.

 License